AU-Biocommons/genome-annotation/ansible/playbooks/README.md

      StrictHostKeyChecking no
 ```

-If ansible is being run from another account, the ssh config should be configured as shown above.
+If running Ansible from a different account, replicate this SSH configuration.

 ### Ansible Configuration